sprucelabsai/developer.spruce.ai/views/index.md

 * Run `spruce create.test`
 * Select `AbstractViewControllerTest`
+	* Or select your Skill's primary AbstractTest if this is your third test

 ### 2. Write your first failing test

 * Clear out the existing tests
 * Add your first failing test
-    * Make sure your slug is correct
+    * Make sure your namespace is correct
-    * Change `adventure` to whatever your slug is.
+    * Change `adventure` to whatever your namespace is.

 ```ts
 @test()